COVID-19 Information for Staff

 Should you not have enough leave to cover the self-isolation period, it will be recorded as approved leave without pay.

-Red River College has transitioned to alternative delivery models for programs and services as of Monday, March 23.
+Red River College has transitioned to online delivery models for programs and services as of Monday, March 23.

 Academic Continuity Supports